skillsboy/blog/content/posts/build-a-website-with-hugo.md

 hugo
 ```

-This will create a folder called ``public`` in the projects root, where all the static files will to be generated.
+This will create a folder called ``public`` in the projects root, where all the static files will be generated.

 **3. Copy /public/***